Continue with Facebook

 In non-muscle-invasive bladder cancer, the cancer has not grown into the muscle layer of the bladder wall.
 One of the first steps in assessing NMIBC involves figuring out the stage and grade.

-Many urologists use the TNM cancer staging system to describe how far the cancer has spread.
+Many urologists and oncologists use the TNM cancer staging system to describe how far the cancer has spread.
 “TNM” stands for:

 To find out the cancer grade — how likely it is to grow and spread — a pathologist (a doctor who studies cells under a microscope) will look at the cancer cells.
 High-grade cancers have cells that look very abnormal and are more likely to spread and recur (come back).
 Low-grade cancers look more like normal cells and usually grow more slowly.

-To find your risk group for NMIBC, your health care team will collect a lot of information.
+To determine your NMIBC risk group, your healthcare team will collect a range of information.
 This includes your medical history, a physical exam, and several lab and imaging tests.
 They’ll look at the cancer’s stage, grade, tumor size, and other features to see if it’s in the high-risk category.

 Below are some key facts about how high-risk NMIBC is diagnosed — and what that means for your treatment options and outlook.

-Your healthcare team will use the results of several tests to confirm NMIBC and determine your risk group and help you plan next steps.
+Your healthcare team will use the results of several tests to confirm NMIBC, determine your risk group, and help you plan next steps.
 Here are some of the most common tests, which are usually done in this order:

-A cystoscopy uses a long, thin, flexible tube with a camera on the end to look inside your bladder.
+A cystoscopy uses a long, thin, flexible tube with a camera on the end, inserted via the urethra, to look inside your bladder.
 This helps your doctor see any tumors and do a biopsy (take a tissue sample to be tested at a lab).

-Transurethral resection of bladder tumor (TURBT) can both diagnose and treat bladder cancer.
-During this procedure, a surgeon removes any visible tumors and takes small samples of the bladder muscle.
+A transurethral resection of bladder tumor (TURBT) can both diagnose and treat bladder cancer.
+During this procedure, a surgeon also inserts a long, flexible tube via the urethra, removes any visible tumors, and takes small samples of the bladder muscle.
 These samples are then sent to a lab to help determine the cancer stage.
+A cystoscopy and TURBT are usually done at the same time if a tumor is identified.

-Tumor samples collected during cystoscopy or TURBT are sent to a pathology lab to be analyzed and assigned a grade.
+Tumor samples collected during cystoscopy or TURBT are sent to a pathology lab to be analyzed and assigned a grade by a pathologist.

 Cancer cells or blood samples are sometimes sent for genomic testing — also called biomarker or molecular testing.
 These tests look for specific gene mutations (changes) or proteins in the cancer cells.
 This information can help guide your treatment plan, especially if your bladder cancer is more advanced.

 High-risk NMIBC isn’t just one type of tumor.
 Instead, it’s a group of cancers with certain features that make them more likely to come back or spread.
-The guidelines for what’s considered high-risk NMIBC are regularly updated based on new research.
+Specialists update the guidelines for what counts as high-risk NMIBC as new research comes out.

-Your risk group may also change over time.
-As you go through treatment, your healthcare team might learn more about your cancer through additional testing or if your cancer recurs.
+Your risk group can also change over time.
+As you get treatment, your healthcare team might learn more about your cancer by doing more tests or by seeing whether your cancer comes back.

-According to current American Urological Association guidelines, any of the following are classified as high-risk NMIBC:
+According to current American Urological Association guidelines, any of the following findings are classified as high-risk NMIBC:

-Knowing your risk group helps your healthcare team understand how your bladder cancer might behave.
+Knowing your risk group helps your healthcare team understand what your bladder cancer might do.
 High-risk NMIBC is more likely than low-risk NMIBC to grow and spread, which is called disease progression.
 High-risk NMIBC is also more likely to recur after treatment.

 A 2023 review looked at 12 studies of people with high-risk NMIBC to estimate the risk of recurrence.
 Over a five-year period, the recurrence rate ranged from 17 percent to 89 percent.
 The risk was lower in people who had completed longer courses of BCG immunotherapy.
-Higher recurrence rates occurred in people who had larger tumors, more than one tumor, or tumors that had already recurred.
+People had a higher chance of the cancer coming back if they had larger tumors, more than one tumor, or a previous recurrence.

 The same study also looked at the risk of cancer spreading.
 After five years, the chance that high-risk NMIBC would not progress after treatment was between 58 percent and 89 percent.